Three Sisters Springs (Florida): Wildlife

 In adherence to the mission of protecting and preserving the manatee and its habitat, the areas around the springs have been designated as manatee sanctuaries and are closed to vessels from November 15 through March 31.
 However, swimmers are able to enter the spring from the water during this time with possible periodic discretionary closures due to manatee behavior.
 Visitors can view the manatees in their natural setting from land by use of the observation boardwalk overlooking the spring.
-Many dive shops and marinas in the city of Crystal River offer manatee tours and cater to the needs of divers and snorkelers.